-If there is a true effect of the investigational drug a statistical difference between groups will emerge, yet in many studies there is some number of participants who present a ‘placebo response’ – positive outcomes, often times equivalent to those that received the actual drug.
+If there is a true effect of the investigational drug, a statistical difference between groups will emerge.
+Yet in many studies some number of participants who present a ‘placebo response’ have positive outcomes.
+They are often times equivalent to those that received the actual drug.

-The notion that this could be spurious data points of outliers or spontaneous remission of symptoms is debunked by the fact that placebo responses are consistently replicated, especially for certain conditions associated with chronic pain, stress, and anxiety.
+Dismiss the notion that this could be spurious data points of outliers or spontaneous remission of symptoms.
+This is debunked by the fact that placebo responses are consistently replicated, especially for certain conditions associated with chronic pain, stress, and anxiety.

 The placebo response is a variable that can be manipulated.
-How and by whom a treatment is administered can impact a patient’s response.
+Who administers a treatment and how can impact a patient’s response.
 For example, a study showed that patients given a skin cream by a distant and distracted doctor faired far worse than the same cream applied by an attentive and competent doctor.